superfly/docs/flyctl/cmd/flyctl_builds.md

-Fly builds are templates to make developing Fly applications easier.
+Build commands expose your local and remote builds.
+The LIST command will list all builds along with their status.

 ## Usage
 ~~~
 flyctl builds [command] [flags]
 ~~~

 ## Available Commands
 * [list](/docs/flyctl/builds-list/)	 - List builds
-* [logs](/docs/flyctl/builds-logs/)	 - Show logs associated with builds

 ## Options

 ~~~
-  -a, --app string      App name to operate on
-  -c, --config string   Path to an app config file or directory containing one (default "./fly.toml")
   -h, --help   help for builds
 ~~~

 ## Global Options